-The Covid-19 pandemic presented huge challenges as criminals recognised that they were able to exploit some firms, where the tolerance to risk changed because of financial pressures.
-In addition, the trend for firms not meeting clients face to face grew, bringing its own risks for effective identification of clients.
+As the use of online services has increased, the trend for firms not meeting clients face to face has grown bringing its own risks for effective identification of clients.

-Having robust policies, controls and procedures (including the assessment of the risks your firm faces) will assist you in protecting you from criminals.
+It is imperative that you have robust policies, controls and procedures (including the assessment of the risks your firm faces) that will assist you in protecting you from criminals.